 The Travel Seminar is a very attractive component of the program in Madrid.
 This is an academic course that travels throughout Spain, coupling cultural sight visits with guest lecturers as well as company visits.
 The Travel Seminar includes travel to:

 USEFUL LINKS AND INFORMATION

 HOUSINGStudents live off-campus with with local Madrid families in local Madrid neighborhoods.
-Students are able to request to live alone with a home stay or students can be housed with up to two other roommates.
+Students are able to request to live alone with a home stay, however most students are housed with one other roommate.
 Breakfast and dinner are included.
 For security reasons, students are not permitted to find their own housing arrangements outside of the USD-contracted families.

 ACTIVITIES & EXCURSIONS